 On Wednesday, April 26, I gave a talk at Webit 2017 in Sofia about mentoring and movies.
-The video isn’t online yet, but I write these things as effectively a long speech, so my original notes should work as a transcript.
+The audio unfortunately came out like it was recorded through two tin cans connected by rusty barbed wire.
+I write these things as effectively a long speech, so my original notes should work as a transcript.

 Hi, I’m Ricardo Méndez.
 If you want to get in touch, that’s my e-mail, and my Twitter handle will be right there at the bottom.

 Before we launch into this whole thing, help me out here.
 Show of hands…

 - Who here is currently mentoring or has mentored someone?